openstack/openstacksdk/doc/source/user/config/vendor-support.rst

 ZH             Zurich, CH
 ============== ================

+* Identity API Version is 3
+* Compute API Version is 2
 * Images must be in `raw` format
-* Images must be uploaded using the Glance Task Interface
-* Volume API Version is 1
+* Volume API Version is 3

 ultimum
 -------